top of page

 Happy Beekeeping high MGO Manuka HOney

-Honey’s Nutritional Profile Despite its relative simplicity, manuka honey contains a fascinating complex of natural sugars, trace enzymes, antioxidants, minerals, vitamins and amino acids. manuka honey’s composition is roughly:
+Despite its simplicity, manuka honey contains a fascinating complex of natural sugars, trace enzymes, antioxidants, minerals, vitamins and amino acids.
+Manuka honey’s composition is roughly:

 Honey’s average carbohydrate content is:

-Just as the color and flavor of honey varies by floral source, so does the vitamin, mineral, antioxidant and amino acid content.
+Just as the colour and flavour of honey vary by floral source, so does the vitamin, mineral, antioxidant and amino acid content.
 Vitamins may include:

 • Niacin